al1brn/geonodes/README.md

     with from_curve:
         Curve.Circle().to_mesh(profile_curve=profile).out("Circle")

-    # The best is to set the menu socket one the inputs are completed
+    # The best is to set the menu socket once the inputs are completed
     from_curve.node.menu = Input("From Curve", default="Simple Mesh")

     # ----------------------------------------------------------------------------------------------------